How to Make a Daisy Chain Beading Stitch

 - Beads (in the size and type of your choosing)

-We started with an arm's length of thread.
-The amount of thread you need will depend on the finished length of your chain.
-An arm's length is the right size for a bracelet.
+First, cut your thread.
+The amount of bead thread you need will depend on the preferred finished length of your chain.
+This tutorial uses an arm's length of thread, which typically is the right size for a bracelet.

 Make a Circle with the Beads

 Pull the thread tight to form a loop.

 Pick up a bead for the center of the daisy, and slide it down to the beadwork.
 Skip two beads, and insert your needle into the third bead.
 For this stitch, put your needle in from the bottom of the bead, so the thread comes out the top.

 Pull the thread and guide the bead, so it is centered in the ring of beads.
 Pull the thread tight.
 Now you are in a position to start the next daisy stitch.

 Start the Second Daisy Stitch